-RV travel is big in New Zealand, and the North Island is no exception.
-To meet ever-increasing demand, the country has developed world-class RV infrastructure - ample scenic campsites and convenient dump stations/water refills wherever you roam.
+Motorhome travel is big in New Zealand, and the North Island is no exception.
+To meet ever-increasing demand, the country has developed world-class RV infrastructure—ample scenic campsites and convenient dump points/water refills wherever you roam.

-One-way rentals are also an option with many travelers choosing to drive down to Wellington, Christchurch on the South Island, or alternatively to Queenstown.
+One-way rentals are also an option with many travellers choosing to drive down to Wellington, Christchurch on the South Island or alternatively to Queenstown.

 Renting a tricked-out camper is the most cost-effective and convenient way to explore Auckland and the North Island.
 Here are the top reasons why you should rent a campervan for your upcoming adventure: